wmorgan/dcos-docs/1.7/usage/package-repo.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-[DCOS services][1] are generally installed in one of two ways, either through Marathon directly or from a DCOS package repository.
-By default, the [DCOS Command-Line Interface][2] is configured to use the primary public package repository: [Mesosphere Universe][1].
+[DC/OS services][1] are generally installed in one of two ways, either through Marathon directly or from a DC/OS package repository.
+By default, the [DC/OS Command-Line Interface][2] is configured to use the primary public package repository: [Mesosphere Universe][1].

 ## Install a Packaged Service

-DCOS services can be installed on your cluster with a single command from the DCOS CLI:
+DC/OS services can be installed on your cluster with a single command from the DC/OS CLI:

     $ dcos package install <service-name>